alloc/viteflare/README.md

 **ViteFlare** is a thin wrapper around Cloudflare Wrangler **v2** (which is in beta), and it brings the flexibility of Vite-powered plugins (and Vite's vibrant plugin ecosystem) to Cloudflare workers.

+This does **NOT** run Vite within your worker.
+Along with freeing your Cloudflare workers from being either contained in one file or bundled with Webpack, it allows your workers to be transformed using Vite plugins before they're deployed.

 ### Develop your worker

 ```sh